-Street Corner Ministries: Matthew 22:9, Inc. d/b/a Foundation in Christ Ministries ("the Organization") is a Georgia not-for-profit corporation, headquartered in and operating from the state of Florida.
+Street Corner Ministries: Matthew 22:9, Inc. d/b/a Foundation in Christ Ministries ("the Organization") is a Florida not-for-profit corporation, headquartered in Naples, Florida.
 The Organization is committed to proclaiming the Good News of the Hope of Christ throughout Ireland.
 Through the Organization's support of the outreaches at An Tobar Nua in Galway, Ireland, including the Café, Bothar Emmaus Bookshop, An Tobar Nua Counseling Center, the Emmaus Scripture School, and An Tobar Nua Youth Outreach, the Organization's community is cultivating hope.